derenkarabulak/foodiect/README.md

 # What is it?
 A recipe app with calorie burn estimator using machine learning and nutrition analysis for ingredients.
 Used React.js, Python, Firebase, Tailwind CSS, XGBoost algorithm, Axios, Bootstrap, Edamam API.
+# How to run?
+  -Go to the project path from your terminal
+  -Run "cd backend"
+  -Run "python app.py"
+  -Go back to the project directory
+  -Run "cd frontend"
+  -Run "npm start

 # Visuals
 ### Add recipes to your favorites list.